 Pick Your Timing Wisely

 To make sure your carefully crafted constructive feedback lands as you practiced in your head, pick your timing wisely.
-For example, if your boss is scheduled to be at a high-pressure executive meeting or is scheduled to go on holidays, plan to speak with them either a few days before or after these types of events.
+For example, if your boss is scheduled to be at a high-pressure executive meeting or is scheduled to go on holiday, plan to speak with them either a few days before or after these types of events.
 Whether intentional or not, bosses are people too and may be stressed or nervous, leading them to be less receptive or capable of giving you their undivided attention.

 Rather, pick a time to approach them that is seemingly free.
-This way you are more likely to catch them at a time where they are more receptive to what you have to say.
+This way you are more likely to catch them at a time when they are more receptive to what you have to say.
 For example, my boss is an early morning person, so if I wanted to give them constructive feedback, I would check their calendar to ensure I wouldn’t bump up against any meetings and plan to come in to see them before anyone else arrived.

 Be Honest But Tactful

 Offer solutions, Alternatives, and Support

-While not all leaders will want to hear your solution or alternative or accept your support, you should be prepared when giving constructive feedback to offer it if it is asked for.
-Regardless if your boss wants your suggestions or not, give them some time after your meeting to process your thoughts and ideas, and the check in after a week or so, possibly during your one-on-one meeting.
+While not all leaders will want to hear your solutions, alternatives, or even accept your support, you should be prepared when giving constructive feedback to offer it if it is asked for.
+After, give your boss some time to process your thoughts and ideas, and the check in after a week or so, possibly during your one-on-one meeting.

 Choose Your Moments

 If you have been waiting months or years to provide your boss with some constructive feedback, it can be tempting to want to give them more.
-But like any of us, too much feedback can start to feel more like criticism or complaining.
+But like many of us, too much feedback can start to feel more like criticism or complaining.
 So, as tempting as it might be once you see positive change as a result of your feedback to give more, just take the time to think if it is absolutely necessary.